fbohz/fbohz.github.io/_posts/2020-08-04-mobile_development_roads.markdown

 *Compiled/Interpreted/VM hybrid app*
-- The code is written in one language (such as C# or JavaScript) and gets compiled/interpreted to native code or run on VM for each supported platform.
+- The code is written in one language (such as C# or JavaScript) and gets compiled/interpreted to native code or run on a Virtual Machine (VM) for each supported platform.
 The result is a native app for each platform, but less freedom during development
 - Examples: React Native, NativeScript, Appcelerator Titanium, Xamarin, Embarcadero, FireMonkey

 *Different types of frameworks aimed to build hybrid apps*